 In the event a computer has been blocked from the network, the owner must take the following steps to be reconnected:

-- Bring the computer to Oviatt Library, Room 33, which is open Monday through Thursday 8:00 am–7:00 pm, and Friday 8:00 am–5:00 pm.
+- Bring the computer to Oviatt Library, First Floor, Learning Commons, which is open Monday through Thursday 8:00 am–8:00 pm, Friday 8:00 am–5:00 pm, and Saturday and Sunday noon- 5:00 pm.
 Residents living on campus may bring their computer to the IT office in Student Housing building 6.
 Technicians will verify that the computer has indeed been blocked.

 - Technicians will uninstall any file sharing software on your computer.